Sameer292/CPP/Day-5-Arrays-Pointers/pointers.md

 ```

 > void pointers cannot be used to change the value of the original variable.
-SInce void literally means nothing the compiler wouldn't know what type of data is to be changed.
+Since, void literally means nothing the compiler wouldn't know what type of data is to be changed.

 > example: